Humans need a certain amount of body fat to maintain basic functions.

 It's very difficult to decrease body fat and reach peak fitness at the same time.

-For this reason, it's best to lose fat in the off-season, when you are not about to compete.
-If that's not possible, the next best option is to lose fat during less-intense training periods.
+For this reason, it's best to lose fat in the off-season, when you’re not competing.
+If that's not possible, aim for less intense training periods.

-This is good because losing weight at a slower rate decreases the likelihood of muscle loss.
-It also seems to support better sports performance (1).
+Attempting fat loss in the off-season will also give you more time to reach your goal.
+Losing weight at a slower rate decreases the likelihood of muscle loss and seems to support better sports performance ().

-Bottom Line: Lose weight in the off-season at a rate of 1 lb (0.5 kg) per week or less.
-This will help minimize muscle loss while supporting sports performance.
+SUMMARY Try to lose weight during the off-season at a rate of 1 pound (0.5 kg) per week or less.
+This will minimize muscle loss while supporting sports performance.

 If you cut calories too drastically, your nutrient intake may not support proper training and recovery.

 This can increase your risk of injury, illness, and overtraining syndrome (2).